Kyle Anderson (basketball): Minnesota Timberwolves (2022–2024)

-On July 8, 2022, Anderson signed with the Minnesota Timberwolves.
+On July 8, 2022, Anderson signed a two-year, $18 million contract with the Minnesota Timberwolves.
 On December 9, Anderson scored 15 points and recorded a season-high 12 assists during a 118–108 win against the Utah Jazz.

 On April 9, 2023, during a win against the New Orleans Pelicans, Anderson was involved in an altercation with his teammate, Rudy Gobert.
 Gobert struck Anderson after a verbal exchange, resulting in Gobert being escorted off the court.
 Gobert did not return to the game, and was later sent home from the locker room.
 In his first season with the Timberwolves, Anderson averaged 9.4 points, 5.3 rebounds and 4.9 assists per game.

 Golden State Warriors (2024–2025)

-On July 6, 2024, Anderson was traded to the Golden State Warriors in a six-team trade also including the Philadelphia 76ers, Dallas Mavericks, Denver Nuggets and Charlotte Hornets, which became the NBA's first six-team transaction.
+On July 6, 2024, Anderson signed a three-year, $27 million contract with the Golden State Warriors via sign-and-trade as part of a six-team trade also including the Philadelphia 76ers, Dallas Mavericks, Denver Nuggets and Charlotte Hornets, which became the NBA's first six-team transaction.
+Anderson made 36 appearances (three starts) for Golden State, averaging 5.3 points, 3.1 rebounds, and 2.3 assists.

 Miami Heat (2025)

-On February 6, 2025, Anderson was traded to the Miami Heat in a five-team trade, including Jimmy Butler to the Warriors.
+On February 6, 2025, Anderson was traded to the Miami Heat in a five-team trade, including Jimmy Butler being sent to the Warriors.
+In 25 appearances (including one start) for Miami, he logged averages of 6.7 points, 3.8 rebounds, and 2.6 assists.

-Utah Jazz (2025–present)
+Utah Jazz (2025–2026)

 On July 7, 2025, Anderson was traded to the Utah Jazz in a three-team trade that also involved the Los Angeles Clippers.
+Anderson played in 20 games for the Jazz during the 2025–26 NBA season, averaging 7.1 points, 3.3 rebounds, and 3.1 assists.

+Returns to Memphis and Minnesota (2026)

+On February 3, 2026, Anderson, Walter Clayton Jr., Taylor Hendricks, Georges Niang, and three first-round draft picks were traded to the Grizzlies in exchange for Jaren Jackson Jr., John Konchar, Jock Landale, and Vince Williams Jr.

+On February 26, 2026, Anderson was waived by the Grizzlies.
+Later that day, he announced plans to sign with the Timberwolves for the remainder of the season.
+In his short return to Memphis, Anderson would see himself play four games – starting in 3 of them – for averages of 9.3 points, 3.5 rebounds, and 0.8 assists.

+Toronto Raptors (2026–present)

+On July 2, 2026, Anderson signed a one-year minimum deal with the Toronto Raptors.